-"Introduction" in Fee (ix-xi and 3-9).
+"Preface" and "Introduction" in Fee (ix-xi and 3-9) and "Preface" and "Introduction" in Medieval Mythology (ix-xi and xv-xxxii).
 Introduction to the Epic Hero.

 Introducing the Lost Gods of Britain: "Gods?
 These Yahoos carry on like the cast of an Aussie soap opera!"
 "The Pantheons" and "Deity Types" in Fee (13-73 and 75-83).
 Introduction to The Secret of Otter's Ransom; use this resource to explore Andreas, a site on the Isle of Man which has much to teach us about the Norse gods.
 Begin Beowulf.